saigouthamkaranam/Python-Programming/Beginer-Level-Projects/1 - YouTube Channel Name Generator/README.md

 ## Project - 01
 ## Skill-Level: Beginner
 ## Language-Python
-### Concepts you understand by the end of this project
+### ✨Concepts you understand by the end of this project:
 <br/>
-- Print Statement
+* 📌Print Statement
-- Input function
+* 📌Input function
-- Variables Declaration
+* 📌Variables Declaration
-- Introduction to lists (How ever this u can skip this part)
+* 📌Introduction to lists (How ever this u can skip this part)
 <br/>
 <br/>
 💡You can run the project by clicking down the link below 👇